All three Midlothian cement plants produce PORTLAND CEMENT

 Martin Marietta (formerly TXI)

-TCEQ data on EPA priority pollutants for Texas cement plants
+TCEQ data on EPA-regulated pollutants for Texas cement plants

-EPA data on CO2 pollution by Texas cement plants
+EPA data on greenhouse gas emissions for Texas cement plants

-Martin Marietta is currently 2nd highest for CO2 emissions in the state, and Holcim is 4th highest.
+In 2021, Martin Marietta ranked highest for CO2 emissions by cement plants in the state.
+Holcim was 5th highest.

 Map of cement plant locations in Midlothian

 Northernmost plant is Ash Grove on the west side of Hwy 67.

 LaFargeHolcim is slightly south and east of Ash Grove.